Stratification (seeds)

 In horticulture, stratification is a process of treating seeds to simulate natural conditions that the seeds must experience before germination can occur.
 Many seed species have an embryonic dormancy phase and generally will not sprout until this dormancy is broken.

-The term stratification can be traced back to at least 1664 in John Evelyn's Sylva, or A Discourse of Forest-Trees and the Propagation of Timber, where seeds were layered (stratified) between layers of moist soil and the strata were exposed to winter conditions.
+The practice of stratification can be traced back to at least 1664 in John Evelyn's Sylva, or A Discourse of Forest-Trees and the Propagation of Timber, where seeds were layered (stratified) between layers of moist soil and the strata were exposed to winter conditions.
 Thus, stratification became the process by which seeds were artificially exposed to conditions to encourage germination.